What are Consumer Insights and How to Discover Them? Examples & Tools

 What are consumer insights?

 Consumer insights reflect valuable information about your target audience – their characteristics, preferences, behaviors.
-They help you identify customers’ needs and wants as well as get a better understanding of their pain points.
-Knowing consumer insights creates an opportunity for you to learn more about your current and potential clients.
+They help you identify customers’ needs and better understand their pain points.
+So, you will learn more about your current and potential clients.

-To put it more simply – the more you know about your target audience and the more you try to understand their motivations, the easier it gets to create a solution that will be the answer to their issues.
+To put it more simply – the more you know about your target audience (and the more you try to understand their motivations), the easier it is to create a solution that will be the answer to their issues.